-Today I’m programming live events at Vox Media but continue to channel my love for cooking, baking, homemaking and travel into Bell & Basket.
-As the recipe developer, tester and writer, I love the creative process from “script to screen.”
+Today I work for an amazing media organization where I produce live events but I continue to channel my love for cooking, baking, and home into Bell and Basket.
+As the writer, recipe developer and tester, I love the creative process from start to finish.

 A photographer first, I never imagined that food would become a primary subject for me.
 Our collaboration on Bell and Basket has led me to the place I find myself today, with a focus on food and beverage image making.